chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 conda activate napari-env
 ```

-From here installing the latest version of napari with `pip` should work for most platforms.
+Regardless of the environment, installing the latest version of napari with `pip` should work for most platforms.

 ```shell
 pip install -U "napari[all]"
 ```

-:::attention
+:::{attention}
 For ARM macOS (Apple Silicon), pre-built packages of Qt5 are not available on PyPI, so the above command will fail.
 Instead, either install Qt6 separately with the following two commands